LukeGiles3/UserManager-MongoDB/README.md

 # UserManager-MongoDB
-start application by running node index
+start application by running npm i then node index